cmower/ros_pygame_visualizer/README.md

 - *Dynamic point array*: tracks `std_msgs/Float64MultiArray` that define points on the surface to visualize.

-**Note**, currently coordinates must be specified in the local image frame (scaling between meters and pixels is handled in the config file).
+**Note**, currently coordinates must be specified in the local window frame (scaling between meters and pixels is handled in the config file).
 At present, you can not specify additional coordinate frames - future work.